-Overview of Google Cloud for Machine Learning
+Overview of Google Cloud for Machine Learning and AI

 • Use GCS for scalable, cost-effective, and persistent storage in GCP.